AS-Wilson/EMIMEO/README.md

 # EMIMEO
-Files related to my and my classmates EMIMEO studies
+Files and information related to my and my classmates EMIMEO studies